7 Creative Herb Garden Ideas for Growing Herbs in Containers

 - Add organic soil and herb starts and you are done.

 Want something cuter than a tin can?
-Consider painting the can with spray paint in coordinating colors or decorate with ribbons.
+Consider painting the can with spray paint in coordinating colours or decorate with ribbons.
 (I tend to go the utilitarian route myself!)
 See how Attainable Sustainable grows her herbs indoors with this Tin Windowsill Herb Garden.

 6. Pallet Planters